abeagomez/Python_Trees_Collection/README.md

 2- It's ok (and even better) to implement several variants of the same function (for example, iterative and recursive implementations of the same function)

 3- If you know the definition of a specific tree, feel free to add it at the top of the script.
 You can check `binary_search_tree.py` as an example.

-## What will you find on this repo?

 ## Introduction